-Before I share our best fried rice recipes, I have a few rice-making tips: if you cook rice regularly, do buy a rice cooker for steaming plain rice, as well as making aromatic spice-laden rice dishes.
+Before I share our recipes, I have a few rice-making tips: if you cook rice regularly, do buy a rice cooker for steaming plain rice, as well as making aromatic spice-laden rice dishes.
 You’ll also need a carbon steel wok for making fried rice.

 Make sure your pantry is always well-stocked with Asian spices, condiments, seasonings, and sauces, such as a variety of cooking oils (vegetable, peanut, sesame oil, etc), various soy sauces (light and dark), fish sauces, crunchy fried garlic and shallots, sesame seeds, and chilli flakes, as well as making batches of our homemade Sriracha, chilli oil, and furikake Japanese seasoning.

 Terence and I frequently get asked about the fish sauces we like to use.
 Our response is always the same: Cambodian fish sauce with Cambodian food, Thai fish sauce with Thai food, a Vietnamese fish sauce with Vietnamese, etc. If you don’t have access to a range of fish sauces, we suggest sticking to Thailand’s Megachef for quality and consistency, although our American friends say it’s hard to find in the USA and recommend Red Boat Fish Sauce.
 Now let me tell you about our best fried rice recipes.

 Best Fried Rice Recipes for Quick Casual Meals To Use Up Leftover Rice

 Chinese Special Fried Rice Recipe